-Sig nificant District issues Implications Current strategy 1.
+Significant District issues Implications Current strategy 1.
 Poor delivery of capital programme.
 Less than half of the capital programme has been delivered in the last three years.
 Under-resourcing in the activity group has been addressed to ensure that there is enough man-power and specialist knowledge to deliver the capital programme.
-2. Wastewater upgrade costs are significant challenge for Council.
-Ability to upgrade the Hokitika Wastewater Treatment Plant that meets resource consent conditions and iwi expectations balanced against community affordability.
-There is a need to find a cost-effective and mutually acceptable option to upgrade the Hokitika Wastewater Treatment Plant to meet legislative requirements.
-Working in partnership with iwi, Council is exploring upgrading to a mechanical treatment plant.
-Further funding will be required to deliver the project as current external funding only covers a feasibility study and resource consent process.
-3. Resilience of critical infrastructure.
-Infrastructure is exposed to a variety of natural hazards including earthquakes, landslides, flooding, fault line and storms.
-These natural disasters can cause considerable damage to Solutions for current infrastructure in the town.
-Over the 10 years of the Long-Term Plan, Council's level of funding is ahead of the planned renewals.
-Council therefore is building infrastructure assets, affect delivery of service and cut the District off.
-The rivers in the District are constantly changing.
-Franz Josef township is prone to flooding from the Waiho River and situated in the Alpine Fault Avoidance Zone. up the financial capacity to react if significant breakages occur.
-As Council gains better information on asset condition, it will always revisit renewals annually.
+2. Wastewater upgrade costs are • There is a need to find a Working in partnership with significant challenge for cost-effective and mutually iwi, Council is exploring Council.
+Ability to upgrade the acceptable option to upgrading to a mechanical Hokitika Wastewater upgrade the Hokitika treatment plant.
+Further Treatment Plant that meets Wastewater Treatment funding will be required to resource consent conditions Plant to meet legislative deliver the project as current and iwi expectations balanced requirements. external funding only covers against community a feasibility study and affordability. resource consent process.
+3. Resilience of critical Infrastructure is exposed to solutions for current infrastructure. a variety of natural hazards infrastructure in the town. including earthquakes, Over the 10 years of the landslides, flooding, fault Long-Term Plan, Council's line and storms.
+These level of funding is ahead of natural disasters can cause the planned renewals. considerable damage to Council therefore is building infrastructure assets, affect up the financial capacity to delivery of service and cut react if significant breakages the District off.
+The rivers in the District are constantly changing. occur.
+As Council gains better information on asset condition, it will always revisit renewals annually Franz Josef township is prone to flooding from the Waiho River and situated in the Alpine Fault Avoidance Zone. revisit renewals annually.
 Better information for some areas may be able to be obtained sooner, however some areas e.g. stormwater infiltration/inflow can take years to fully map out the effects.
 While the LTP forecasts primarily reflect an age-based analysis, and are not based on detailed condition assessment, Council's overall approach is to continue to clear the renewals arrears over the 30 years of the Infrastructure Strategy.
-Continue to seek external • Continue to seek external funding to relocate Franz Josef township while undertaking short to medium-term 4.
-Many of the assets are coming • Investment is required to • to end of their life at similar ensure assets meet the level The first 10 years of Council's infrastructure period and will need of service to the community, strategy is based on carrying replacement. meet legislative out upgrades and requirements and are resilient to disruption.
-This needs to be affordable for current and future ratepayers. enhancements previously identified with a view that the focus over the next two decades will primarily be maintenance (with the exception of Franz Josef).
+Continue to seek external funding to relocate Franz Josef township while undertaking short to medium-term Many of the assets are coming to end of their life at similar period and will need replacement.
+Investment is required to ensure assets meet the level of service to the community, meet legislative requirements and are resilient to disruption.
+This needs to be affordable for current and future ratepayers.
+The first 10 years of Council's infrastructure strategy is based on carrying out upgrades and enhancements previously identified with a view that the focus over the next two decades will primarily be maintenance (with the exception of Franz Josef).